baconcheese113/lib-roadrunner-trial/README.md

 Grab the latest .zip **Release** from https://github.com/sys-bio/roadrunner/releases and extract it to `externals/libroadrunner-release`.

+## Development

+Start VSCode from the Developer Command Prompt for VS 2022

 ## Build and run

 To just use CMakeLists, manually create a `build` directory and run the following commands from the root of the project: